 Figure 2.
 Structure, abundance and phylogenetic distribution of novel TE families.

-The four newly identified TRIMs families are shown, for the remaining 60 novel families see Additional file : Figure .
+The four newly identified TRIMs families are shown, for the remaining 60 novel families see Additional file 3: Figure S2.
 A) The structure of each new family is displayed: the light blue box represents the full extension of the TE and the red arrows represent LTRs.
-B) All insertions for each TE family C) Phylogenetic distribution of the TE family insertions in 15 members of the Anopheles genus, Culex quinquefasciatus, Ae.
+B) All insertions for each TE family were identified and are shown as a coverage plot in which each lines represents a copy in the genome.
+Note that the large number of stacked horizontal lines in the extremes of the plot represent and abundance of solo LTRs.
+C) Phylogenetic distribution of the TE family insertions in 15 members of the Anopheles genus, Culex quinquefasciatus, Ae.
 Aegypti and D. melanogaster.
 The number of insertions with more than 80% identity and spanning at least 80% of the consensus, in each species is shown using a black and white gradient.
 Species with no insertions are shown in white while species with 15 or more insertions are shown in black.